bh1428/bh1428.github.io/content/posts/202511/A_slightly_modern_take_on_Python_virtual_environments.md

 ### Installation

 There are multiple ways of creating a virtual environment.
-Since Python 3.3 the [`venv`](https://docs.python.org/3/library/venv.html) module is part of the standard.
+Since Python 3.3 the [`venv`][venv] module is part of the standard.
 Lets call the `venv` module the _classical approach_.

 `venv` is part of the standard, you therefore need an active Python installation to use it.
-How to install Python is beyond the scope of this article; for more information see this excellent [RealPython Tutorial](https://realpython.com/installing-python/).
+How to install Python is beyond the scope of this article; for more information see this excellent [RealPython Tutorial][installing_python].
 For now, let's assume we have a working Python installation.

 As a first step, create a folder for the project and secondly create the virtual environment in that folder: